BrentDouglas/chainlink/README.md

 ```

 Failsafe should also be provided the same properties.
 To execute the
-tests you can run something like this (though any injector and
+tests you can run something like this (though any artifact loader and
 repository profile can be used):

 `mvn clean install -Ptck,se,tr-infinispan`